louisgag/mbdyn-gsoc-projects/data/projects/freecad.md

 Freecad supports CAD assembly operations, it could be a natural platform for a graphical pre- and post-processing tool for MBDyn.

 The scope of this project is to begin **from scratch** the development of such a tool.
-Everything is starting anew, so all the software design choiced will be made together!
+Everything is starting anew, so we will make all the software design choices together!

+**ENTRY TEST:**

+- complete Step 1 of the standard MBDyn [entry test](https://louisgag.github.io/mbdyn-gsoc-projects/#/entry_test)
+- create a simple FreeCAD model using the Python API